horseee/LLaMA-Pruning/README.md

 <div align="left"> <h1>LLaMA-Pruning: Structural Pruning for LLaMA</h1> </div>

 This repository provides minimal examples of pruning Large Language Models (LLMs).
-LLMs, characterized by their enormous number of parameters, often present challenges related to their size and computational demands.
-Structural Pruning offers a potential solution to this issue by reducing the size and complexity of LLMs.
+LLMs, characterized by their incredibly large number of parameters and computational demands, often present huge challenges to downstream applications.
+Structural Pruning offers a potential solution to this issue by removing parameters from models.
+To this end, this project aims to build a straightforward and general pipeline for the pruning of LLaMA and its variants.

 **Available Pruners:**
-* Random Pruning for LLaMA-7B
+* Random Pruning for LLaMA-7B.

 **TODO List:**
-* Structural Pruning for LLaMA-13B/33B/65B
+* Structural Pruning for LLaMA-13B/33B/65B.
-* More pruners: Magnitude-based Pruning / Sailency-based Pruning
+* More pruners: Magnitude-based Pruning / Sailency-based Pruning.
-* Finetuning and Testing.
+* Code for finetuning and testing.
+* More LLaMA variants.

 ## Qucik Start